 If one or both arms of the IUD break off, an invasive procedure may be necessary to retrieve the pieces.
 A common example is a hysteroscopy, where the doctor inserts an endoscope through the cervix into the uterine cavity.

-- C-section type procedure to remove the pieces, and/or
+- Laparotomy, a C-section type procedure to remove the broken IUD pieces, and/or

 - Hysterectomy, which is the removal of the uterus and causes permanent infertility

-- Severe menstrual pain, cramps, heavy bleeding, and spotting,
+- Severe menstrual pain, cramping, heavy bleeding, and spotting,

-- Organ perforation and other organ damage, and/or
+- Organ perforation, uterine rupture, and other organ damage, and/or

 The breakage of the IUD arms typically occurs when the doctor is removing the device.
-But in some women, the arms break off long before the IUD gets explanted.
+But in some women, the arms break off long before the IUD gets explanted.1

 MDLs are a legal mechanism for courts to speed up proceedings.
 Instead of thousands of individual cases working through the court system at once, one judge makes all the pretrial decisions for all the cases.